jonypeixoto/gaming-projects/best-projects/README.md

 The purpose of this repository is to organize 5 categories into which my practical studies in programming were separated.
 Such as:

 * <b><h3>2D(2d-projects)</h3></b>
-   * This paste is dedicated to 2D projects involving games (mobile and PC - online and offline).
+   * This paste is dedicated to Best 2D projects involving games (mobile and PC - online and offline).
 * <b><h3>3D(3d-projects)</h3></b>
-   * This paste is dedicated to 3D projects involving games (mobile and PC - online and offline).
+   * This paste is dedicated to Best 3D projects involving games (mobile and PC - online and offline).

 <br/>